Online & night classes

 next start date

-Available program formats: Online: MS In class: MS
+Available program formats: Online: MSCJ In class: MSCJ

 Advance your criminal justice career at Columbia College

 The Master of Science in Criminal Justice from Columbia College builds administrative skills specifically designed for the criminal justice field.
 Graduates are better prepared to take on leadership roles.
-Students may select a management emphasis in Law Enforcement Administration or Corrections Administration based on their specific career goals.
+Students may select a management emphasis in Law Enforcement Administration based on their specific career goals.

 Analyze criminal justice

 The master's degree in criminal justice at Columbia College provides a strong foundation for handling critical issues confronting today's criminal justice administrator.
 The program emphasizes four foundational areas: trends, policy development and analysis, research design and ethics.
 Take courses in crisis intervention, budgeting and planning and emergent issues.
-Select an emphasis to focus on law enforcement management or corrections administration management .
+You can also focus on law enforcement management with an emphasis.

 Bachelor's vs. Master's: What's the difference?